OAXFoundation/OpenANXToken/SecurityAudit.md

     // balance to another account.
 The owner of the tokens must already
     // have approve(...)-d this transfer
     // ------------------------------------------------------------------------
-    function transferFrom(
+    // BK Ok - While safe maths is used for the addition and subtraction, the
+    //         conditions are used so the true/false status is returned function transferFrom(
         address _from,
         address _to,